Ixodes holocyclus

 Ixodes holocyclus, commonly known as the Australian paralysis tick, is one of about 75 species in the Australian tick fauna and is considered the most medically important.
 It can cause paralysis by injecting neurotoxins into its host.
 It is usually found in a 20-kilometre wide band following the eastern coastline of Australia.
-Within this range Ixodes holocyclus is the tick most frequently encountered by humans and their pets.
-As this area also contains Australia's most densely populated regions, bites on people, pets and livestock are relatively common.
+Within that range, Ixodes holocyclus is the tick most frequently encountered by humans and their pets.
+Because the same area includes Australia's most densely populated regions, bites on people, pets and livestock are relatively common.

-Paralysis ticks are found in many types of habitat particularly areas of high rainfall such as wet sclerophyll forest and temperate rainforest.
+Paralysis ticks are found in many types of habitat, particularly areas of high rainfall such as wet sclerophyll forest and temperate rainforest.
 The natural hosts for the paralysis tick include koalas, bandicoots, possums and kangaroos.

 Common names

 The use of common names has led to many colloquial expressions for Ixodes holocyclus.
-The most generally accepted name used within Australia is Australian paralysis tick or simply paralysis tick.
+The most generally accepted name is Australian paralysis tick or simply paralysis tick.
 The following table gives some of the other names used to describe various stages of Ixodes holocyclus.

 Many of these common names, such as dog tick or bush tick, are best not used for Ixodes holocyclus because they are also used for some of the other ticks found in Australia.